flavorly/vanilla-components/packages/documentation/src/guide/introduction.md

 As much as we can, we avoid pulling 3rd party packages, but for what it matters we only include battle tested libraries such as **[HeadlessUI](https://headlessui.com)** to wrap a few components and take advantage of all the accessibility & nice work already done, there is no point on re-inventing the wheel for those cases, lets just style them and take advantage of our Theme & Variations system to achieve what we need.

+## The concept

+The concept of the project is simple, creating components that have a certain markup, that are fully configurable via a Javascript object, this brings enough flexibility for variants, swaping configuration in real-time & many more!

 ## What we are doing next?

 Well, the main goals would be improving the current components, add tests, add a few more interesting components, but keep in mind we wanted to keep this library as **small as possible** with the "basics", this would make sure that it will be still maintainable at least for myself, while still providing a nice value for further projects.